CypherBee/TransPad/README.md

 **For now you will not be able to add new Projects unless you configure the app with your own firebase account. you can add Projects directly from the firebase UI.**

 ## Files and directories
 - contracts: Contain the smart contracts and their tests using Foundry.
-To run tests you should install foundry
+To run tests you should install foundry and run ```bash forge test -vv.
 - functions: contains the firebase cloud function defintions
 - src: contains all the front-end logic using react